 How do I reserve a hotel room?

-Alternatively, if you prefer another hotel, there are many other hotels near the UAlbany campus.
+Alternatively, if you prefer a different hotel or no more group-block rooms are available, there are many other hotels near the UAlbany campus.

 Where do I park for the workshop?